Antiz96/antiz.fr/content/_index.md

 [Arch Update website](https://github.com/Antiz96/arch-update)

 - Creator: Arch Update is a personal project I created, I maintain and I use myself.
 It's an update notifier/applier for Arch Linux (and Arch Linux based distributions) that assists you with important pre/post update tasks.
 It has various features such has a clickeable icon, an automated systemd timer to check for update automatically and regularly, it offers to read Arch news, treat orphan packages and pacnew files, etc...
-It optionally supports AUR packages and desktop notifications.
+It optionally supports AUR packages updates and desktop notifications.
 Click [here](https://github.com/Antiz96/arch-update) for more information.